kudobuilder/kudo/docs/FAQ.md

 #### What is a Deployment Strategy?

-A deployments strategy indicates the way in which a plan, or step must be executed.
-If a step requires another step to complete first it is necessary to declare them as `serial`.
+A deployments strategy indicates the way in which a plan, or Step must be executed.
+If a Step requires another Step to complete first it is necessary to declare them as `serial`.
 The following strategies are available by default, these can be used in a `FrameworkVersion` YAML definition:

 - `serial` and `parallel`